kexiZeroing/kexiZeroing.github.io/src/blog/notes-on-ai-sdk.md

   //     "An AI agent is ..."
   //   ]
   // }
-}
+};

 // Generate an array
 const { object } = await generateObject({
-  model: openai('gpt-4.1'),
+  model: openai("gpt-4.1"),
-  output: 'array',
+  output: "array",
   schema: z.object({
     name: z.string(),
     class: z
       .string()
-      .describe('Character class, e.g. warrior, mage, or thief.'),
+      .describe("Character class, e.g. warrior, mage, or thief."),
     description: z.string(),
   }),
-  prompt: 'Generate 3 hero descriptions for a fantasy role playing game.', });
+  prompt: "Generate 3 hero descriptions for a fantasy role playing game.", });

 // Generate an enum
 const { object } = await generateObject({
-  model: openai('gpt-4.1'),
+  model: openai("gpt-4.1"),
-  output: 'enum',
+  output: "enum",
-  enum: ['action', 'comedy', 'drama', 'horror', 'sci-fi'],
+  enum: ["action", "comedy", "drama", "horror", "sci-fi"],
-  prompt:
+  prompt: "Classify the genre of this movie plot: "
-    'Classify the genre of this movie plot: ' +
+    + "\"A group of astronauts travel through a wormhole in search of a "
-    '"A group of astronauts travel through a wormhole in search of a ' + 'new habitable planet for humanity."',
+    + "new habitable planet for humanity.\"",
 });
 ```

 ## Deep Research

 The rough steps will be:

 1. Take the initial input
 2. Generate search queries
 3. Map through each query and